-*- coding: utf-8 -*-

 return 1

-def num_receive_input_streams(self) -> int:
+def num_receive_output_streams(self, num_input_streams: int) -> int:

 # The convetional beamformer will always return a single stream,